nexxai/laravel-cfcache/README.md

     - Go to [Cloudflare Dashboard](https://dash.cloudflare.com/profile/api-tokens)
     - Click "Create Token"
     - Use the "Custom token" template
+    - Name the token "CFCache package token"
-    - Grant the following permissions (choose based on features you need):
+    - Based on the features you need, grant the following permissions:
-        - Zone -> Firewall Services -> Edit (for WAF rule management)
+        - **WAF rules**: Zone -> Firewall Services -> Edit
-        - Zone -> Cache Purge -> Edit (for cache purging)
+        - **Cache purging**: Zone -> Cache Purge -> Purge
-    - Include your specific zone in the Zone Resources
+    - Include your specific zone(s) in the Zone Resources
     - Create the token and copy it to your `.env` file as `CFCACHE_API_TOKEN`

 2. **Zone ID**:
     - Go to your domain's overview page in Cloudflare
     - Find the Zone ID in the right sidebar under "API"
     - Copy it to your `.env` file as `CFCACHE_ZONE_ID`

+> [!NOTE]
+> You may create a single token that applies to multiple zones, but ensure that you
+> use the correct zone ID as the `CFCACHE_ZONE_ID` in each respective app's
+> `.env` file.

 #### Sync to Cloudflare API